 - Best Resources for Homeschooling

 - Best Books for Homeschooling – Contains 15 separate lists of books in different categories.
 While many suggestions are listed for younger kids, there are some titles perfect for teens and tweens.
-I add new lists frequently and it’s an ongoing project, so be sure to check back frequently!
+I add new lists often and it’s an ongoing project, so be sure to check back frequently!

 If you’ve got younger kids, be sure to check out Best Homeschooling Curriculum for Elementary School and Best Homeschooling Curriculum for Middle School too!